Joshua Tree (1993 film): Widescreen availability

-A bow to Raoul Walsh, Sam Peckinpah and John Woo
+Homages

 When resting in a sleazy motel, Santee watches Raoul Walsh's High Sierra on TV.
 Rita notices him watching with interest and draws parallels between Santee and Humphrey Bogart's character as the 'hero who goes down with all guns blazing'.
 Joshua Tree was also filmed around many of the same locations as High Sierra, such as the Alabama Hills near Lone Pine, California.

 Joshua Tree also contains clear references and homages to Sam Peckinpah's The Getaway starring Steve McQueen and Ali MacGraw (the shoot at the grocery store and the cop cars at the bus station), as well John Woo's A Better Tomorrow, The Killer (and possibly Hard Boiled but it had not been officially released when the movie was in production) (the garage shoot out).
 When director Vic Armstrong apologized to Woo for copying him the Hong Kong director replied "Don't worry Vic, I've been stealing your ideas for years!"

 Another film reference is the 1973 cult classic Electra Glide in Blue directed by James William Guercio.

 Music

-Soundtrack

-Of particular note is the atmospheric and highly melodic musical score for Joshua Tree was composed by Joel Goldsmith and is widely regarded as one of the film's best features.
+The film's score was composed by Joel Goldsmith.
 To date, the score has not been released on CD.